 - SBA 504 loan - A small business administration loan allows business owners to purchase land for a commercial venture.

-- USDA Rural Housing Site loan - If you're in a low to moderate income class and planning to build a primary residence in a rural area, the USDA offers loans that can help.
-One is for borrows who plan to build their own home, while another allows for a contractor to be hired to build the home for you.
+- USDA Rural Housing Site loan - If you're in a low to moderate income class and looking for rural land for sale for your primary residence, the USDA offers loans that can help.
+One is for borrowers who plan to build their own home, while another allows for a contractor to be hired to build the home for you.

 Whichever route you choose, use property research to tell the potential lender why it’s a good idea to finance your land purchase.
 Hopefully, the picture you paint will be convincing and you’ll be on your way to a profitable and satisfying experience buying land.
-Search our lender directory to find out what land financing options are available near you.
+If you're looking at purchasing land, check out our article discussing how to buy land and search our lender directory to find out what land financing options are available near you.